intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 In order to support module-level debuggability, the user will compile different module files with different levels of optimization.
 These optimization levels must be preserved and made use of during the backend compilation.
-Following are the requirements for this feature.
+Following is a key requirements for this feature.
-- If the user specifies `-Ox` as a front-end compile option for a particular module, this option must be preserved during backend JIT compilation.
+- If the user specifies `-Ox` as a front-end compile option for a particular module, this option must be converted to appropriate backend option and then propagated fo use during backend JIT compilation.

 The following table specifies the appropriate backend options for level-zero and OpenCL backends.